 Congratulations on your son being selected to be a brother of the Omega Chapter of Pi Kappa Phi at Purdue University.
 You should be extremely proud of him for choosing one of the nation’s largest brotherhood at one of the finest universities in the world.

 Pi Kappa Phi is an organization dedicated to building brotherhood and developing your son into a gentleman who can thrive at competitive environment at Purdue and the world beyond.
 Through the process your son will be challenged to maximize his potential; we will always provide a safe environment and we know that his status as a student and academics come first.

-The Purdue Greek and Cooperative system consists of 6,141 members out of Purdue’s 32,671 undergraduate students (49,6369 enrollment including graduate students, fall 2021 statistics).
-There are 42 fraternities, 21 Panhellenic sororities, 10 Multicultural Greek organizations, 7 National Pan-Hellenic organizations at Purdue (spring 2021 statistics) and 11 cooperatives.
+The Purdue Greek and Cooperative system consists of 6,507 members out of Purdue’s 35,223 undergraduate students (spring 2022 statistics).
+There are 40 fraternities, 21 Panhellenic sororities, 9 Multicultural Greek organizations, 7 National Pan-Hellenic organizations at Purdue (fall 2021 statistics) and 11 cooperatives.
 You can find the Greek Semester Reports online individual organizations’ membership numbers, grades and philanthropy efforts (service hours and funds raised).

 The Omega chapter of Pi Kappa Phi sees itself as one of the strongest and most selective organizations in the Greek community.
 Our goal is to ensure each member initiated into our brotherhood embodies all of the values of Pi Kappa Phi and becomes the man that you want him to become.

 The Pi Kappa Phi fraternity house, 330 N. Grant St., is owned by an alumni, non-profit housing corporation.
 Officers include a corporate engineering professional, a political consultant, an accountant, a manager of student housing and media professional.
 The Omega of Pi Kappa Phi Inc. housing corporation works with officers in addressing maintenance, housing costs and related items.
 Collectively, the officers have more than 100 years experience with the corporation.